andreslojan/andreslojan/README.md

 I am a professional with a passion for Finance and Technology.
 Because of my work experience and academic background, I have acquired cutting-edge skills which in turn have been applied to several hands-on projects.

-My expertise includes data analysis, Machine Learning, Deep Learning, and visualization techniques through different tools and programming languages.
+My expertise includes Data Analysis, Machine Learning, Deep Learning, and visualization techniques through different tools and programming languages.
 I am open to new opportunities and also to collaborate on new challenges

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=andreslojan.visitor-badge&left_text=MyPageVisitors)